- About >

 By Martin Searson, Head of Modern Methods of Construction, NSAI

-NSAI’s dedicated Modern Methods of Construction (MMC) department supports Ireland’s Housing for All plan and the construction industry more generally – through its MMC Agrément Certification process.
+NSAI’s dedicated Modern Methods of Construction (MMC) department supports Ireland’s Delivering Homes, Building Communities 2025 – 2030 new housing plan and the construction industry more generally – through its MMC Agrément Certification process.

-Making houses in a controlled factory-based environment can save valuable time.
-Houses typically take between 24 and 32 weeks to fully complete in traditional brick and block.
-But with Modular Construction, houses can be completed between 12 and 20 weeks – provided there is extremely high operational controls in a Factory Production Control (FPC) environment.
+Making homes in a controlled factory-based environment can save valuable time.
+Residential houses typically take between 24 and 32 weeks to fully complete in traditional brick and block.
+But with Modular Construction, houses can be completed between 6 and 20 weeks (depending on the MMC Building methodology employed) – provided there are extremely high operational controls in both a Factory Production Control (FPC) environment and Onsite during the installation and assembly processes.

-Agrément Certification bridges the certification gap by ensuring MMC, as utilised in Ireland, is quality assured through certification for the Irish market.
+Agrément Certification bridges the certification gap by ensuring MMC, as utilised in Ireland, is quality assured through certification for the Irish marketplace.

 Martin Searson Head of Modern Methods of Construction